What happens if I post time to my connected system without a tag?

 When posting time, you are able to group the time entries then double click on the total time of the group to adjust it.
 This means if, for example, you have activities that total 3 hours but you wish to only charge the client for 2 hours, you are able to do so using the grouping functionality and reducing the chargeable time.
-If WiseTime is connected to your practice management system and this system supports the distinction between worked time and chargeable time, then WiseTime will post both, the actual time you worked on the matter and the adjusted time to charge to the client with against this matter.
+If WiseTime is connected to your practice management system and this system supports the distinction between worked time and chargeable time, then WiseTime will post both, the actual time you worked on the matter and the adjusted time to charge to the client against this matter.

 Will the customer see all of the detail of the time I post in their invoice?

-By default, WiseTime will always include the details when posting time to a connected practice management system.
+By default, WiseTime will include the details when posting time to a connected practice management system.
 You have the option to not send these to your connected system by using the grouping function and unticking the box “Include details from following time entries”.
-Depending on your invoice set up and where the time has been configured to be sent within your connected system, you might also be able to create an overview or simplified invoice and attach the finer details in an appendix.
+Depending on your invoice set up and where the time is configured to be sent within your connected system, you might also be able to create an overview or simplified invoice and attach the finer details in an appendix.

 Can I “unpost” time?

 No, this is not possible.
 The strict privacy-centric design of WiseTime makes the process of posting activity times a crucial event both conceptually and technically.
 Once a user posts their time to a connected practice management system, it is sent to this system much in the same way as an email is sent to a recipient (or a letter posted).
 Posting times represents a one-way handover of your private data to your team which also stores it in the connected practice management system.
-We cannot retrieve such posted time back from the connected practice management system nor delete any information therefrom.
-It may be possible for the user our system admin to delete information from the connected practice management system, however, this is out of our reach.
+We cannot retrieve such posted time back from the connected practice management system nor delete any information from it.
+It may be possible for the user or system admin to delete information from the connected practice management system, however, this is out of our reach.